andreduvoisin/SimCity201/README.md

 Unfortunately, there are a few areas of the city that we were not able to complete to our satisfaction.

 ####General
-For our v1, agent actions are pre-determined upon instantiation.
+For our v1, most agent actions are pre-determined based on simulation choices.
 ####Restaurants
 Occasional delays occur in some restaurants.
 Race conditions sometimes cause debilitating failure in our restaurants.
 ####Transportation